Professional CCTV Solutions for Nightclubs, Bars, Pubs and Casinos Across the UK

 In particular, for pub owners, the principal rationale for CCTV is frequently focused on protecting people rather than simply crime prevention.

-It helps to ensure staff safety during peak hours and late night shifts.
+- It helps to ensure staff safety during peak hours and late night shifts.

-It assists with adhering to obligations for responsible service under licensing law.
+- Assists with adhering to obligations for responsible service under licensing law.

-It shields against false charges without affecting a customer relationship.
+- Shields against false charges without affecting a customer relationship.

 Importantly, CCTV in pubs can also provide coverage for a business under licensing matters.
 Licensing authorities will want to see a pub proactively managing safety issues, and such footage can make all the difference in maintaining or revoking a license.